OpsHubProduct/OpsHub-Docs-Validation-Space/docs/integrate/merge.md

   * Mapping 1 [TFS Story to and from JIRA Requirement]
   * Integration 1 [TFS User Story to and from JIRA Requirement] with Mapping 1 associated with the integration

-So, if a user migrates OpsHub Integration Manager instance to 7.0 version or onwards, the user can merge Mapping 1 and Mapping 2 into Mapping 1 as well as Integration 1 and Integration 2 into Integration 1.
+So, if a user migrates <code class="expression">space.vars.SITENAME</code> instance to 7.0 version or onwards, the user can merge Mapping 1 and Mapping 2 into Mapping 1 as well as Integration 1 and Integration 2 into Integration 1.
 So, the user doesn't have to manage multiple integrations.
 Users can simply delete Mapping 2 and Integration 2 after they are successfully merged to another configuration and if they are not being used in any other integration.

 The above case is also applicable when Configuration 1 is created in the new UI and user wants to have configuration like Configuration 2.
 If the user has created different integrations created for different projects: